 - It’s COLD!
 But maybe that’s just an excuse to cuddle up to your brand new spouse.

 - Sunsets are shorter and typically less colourful.

 Weddings in Spring:

 And now we get to Spring, the season of love.
 The birds are chirping, the flowers are blossoming, and the hayfever hits hard.

 - If you are a fan of florals, this may be the best month for you!
 Spring is the ultimate time for variety and colour in your bouquets and decorations.

 - The sky is bluer, the grass is greener, and there’s generally more colour everywhere in Spring.

-- Pollen levels are high and hayfever is rife.
-Consider this carefully, especially if you or your partner suffers badly.
+- Pollen levels are high.
+If you or your partner suffers badly from hayfever then this should be taken into consideration.
 The last thing you want is a red nose in your wedding photos.

-- Spring is another popular time for weddings, so be sure to book things well in advance, or opt for a weekday wedding to avoid disappointment.
+- Similar to Autumn, Spring is another popular time for weddings.
+For this reason, be sure to book things well in advance, or opt for a weekday wedding to avoid disappointment.

 I hope this article has helped you make the decision on which season you should get married in.
 If you have any ideas I should add to this list, please leave a comment below.